-When a woman is free from violence she can be safe.
 The right to live free from violence is a basic human right.
-Yet gender-based violence persists in every country of the world and affects women and girls of all ages and backgrounds.
+Yet, gender-based violence—be it state-sanctioned violence (such as laws and policies that repress or harm women and girls), threats from fundamentalist forces, or intimate partner violence—persists in every country of the world and affects women, girls, and trans people of all ages and backgrounds.

-Despite some progress, the numbers remain startling and the stories painful: more than one in three women worldwide have experienced physical violence; one in 10 girls under the age of 18 has been raped; and while 125 countries criminalize domestic violence, these laws are often not enforced.
-In regions marred by conflict and political and religious turmoil, women and girls face systematic rape and kidnappings.
-Women and girls are also routinely subjected to violence in the name of tradition through harmful practices including child marriage, dowry murders, honor killings, and female genital mutilation, or FGM.
+Despite some progress, the numbers remain startling and the stories painful: more than one in three women worldwide have experienced physical violence; one in 10 girls have experienced forced intercourse or other sexual acts; and while at least 140 countries criminalize domestic violence, these laws are often not enforced (UN Women).

 We envision a world free of violence against women in all its forms.